China: FedEx pilot suspected of ‘smuggling weapons’

-BEIJING (AP) - A Chinese government spokesman says a detained FedEx pilot is under investigation on suspicion of smuggling weapons and ammunition.
+BEIJING (AP) - A FedEx pilot who was detained in southern China is under investigation on suspicion of “smuggling weapons and ammunition” after air gun pellets were found in his baggage, a foreign ministry spokesman said Friday.

-The foreign ministry spokesman, Geng Shuang, said Friday the pilot was detained Sept.
-12 in the southern city of Guangzhou after customs inspectors found 681 air gun pellets in his baggage.
+The pilot was detained Sept.
+12 in Guangzhou while boarding a flight to Hong Kong, said the spokesman, Geng Shuang.
+He said customs inspectors found a box holding 681 air gun pellets in his bag.

-Speaking at a regular news briefing, Geng said the pilot was suspected of “smuggling weapons and ammunition” and the case was under investigation.
+The pilot was questioned and released on bail on “suspicion of smuggling weapons and ammunition,” Geng said at a regular news briefing.
+“The case is under investigation.”

 The Wall Street Journal identified the pilot as Todd A. Hohn.

-FedEx said it was working with Chinese authorities to understand what happened.
+It said he was told he can’t leave mainland China until the investigation is finished.

+“We are working with the appropriate authorities to gain a better understanding of the facts,” a FedEx Corp. spokeswoman said in a statement sent to The Associated Press.

+FedEx, headquartered in Memphis, Tennessee, has been caught up in U.S.-Chinese trade tension.

 Sign up for Daily Newsletters